analysiscenter/ds-py3/README.md

-# Docker containers with python 3 environment for data science
+# Docker containers with python 3 environment (with GPU support) for data science